 For the most part, employers in Tennessee are required to have worker's compensation insurance.
 This insurance helps cover costs for employees who become ill or injured on the job.
 Proper worker's compensation insurance covers part of the employee's normal pay, as well as covers necessary medical and vocational rehabilitation treatments.

 Employees who are out of work through no fault of their own, such as those who were laid off, may be eligible to receive unemployment benefits.
 Tennessee employees are required to meet specific pay requirements to qualify for these benefits.

 Eligible employees can receive up to a maximum of $275 per week for up to 26 weeks to help offset the financial hardship of losing a job.
 Keep in mind that employees are required to look for a new job during the time they are receiving unemployment.

 Employees who received group health insurance through the company they worked for may be able to continue their insurance benefits after dissolving their relationship with the company.
 Those who choose to accept this insurance option are required to pay not only their portion of their insurance premium, but the portion the company paid and an additional 2 percent for administrative fees.

 Talk to a Lawer

 If you need help with Tennessee Labor Laws, you can post your legal need on Upcounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on Upcounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on Upcounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.